Skip to main content

 Full TrustGraph CLI documentation can be found here.

-Once deploy.zip has been unzipped, launching TrustGraph is as simple as navigating to the deploy directory and running:
+The Configuration UI will generate the YAML files in deploy.zip.
+Once deploy.zip has been downloaded and unzipped, launching TrustGraph is as simple as navigating to the deploy directory and running:

 docker compose up -d